fahimhkhan/csapptemplate1/README.md

 ## Building the iOS App

-1. Start by downloading/cloning this github repo to your local mac machine.
+1. Start by downloading/cloning this github repo to your local Mac machine.
 Install CocoaPods if you don't have it.
 ```sudo gem install cocoapods```

 2. Install the pod to generate the workspace file by running the following command from inside the ```csapptemplate1``` directory: